 There’s old-school, then there’s the Lancelot theme.
 Those valorous and brave enough to chose it are guaranteed to turn out an elementary school yearbook students love.
 The backgrounds on the spreads aren’t overdone, but there’s enough going on to warrant further exploration of every page.

 Let the wild rumpus start!
 For photos depicting raucous school events there’s nothing better than the Max theme.
-The very strong, defined aesthetic alleviates some of the creative burden that often falls on the shoulders of the advisor, freeing up time to ensure great copy and even better pictures.
+The very strong, defined aesthetic alleviates some of the creative burden that often falls on the shoulders of the adviser, freeing up time to ensure great copy and even better pictures.

 The Noodles theme combines two things elementary school students love: playing with food and looking t pictures of themselves.
 The bold colors provide a nice background for pictures, too.
 If chicken soup is good for the soul, alphabet soup has to be good for memories, right?

 When Ole Kirk Christiansen first started building toys in 1932, he made them out of wood.
 Legos might have changed since then, but they represent everything a school year should: building, learning, and creativity.
 The Ole theme lets you work those guiding principles (and a little bit of fun) into your yearbook.